bcooperstl/advent-of-code-2020/documentation/day18_part1.md

 ## Things I learned ##

 Going to be passing around a string iterator for this solution.
 Need to pass it by reference so that it will come back in the correct location.
+With this, had to define variables to store the iterators instead of just taking the return values from the .begin() and .end() calls.
+Makes sense.

 ### Alternate Approaches ###